bobtfish/AWSnycast/README.md

 The definition is composed of a few fields:

  * type - required
  * destination - required.
 The destination IP for the healthcheck.
-N.B. this *must* be an IP.
+This *must* be an IP.
  * rise - optional, how many checks need to pass in a row to become healthy.
 Default 2
  * fall - optional, how many checks need to fail in a row to become unhealthy.
 Default 2
  * every - required, how often in seconds to run the healthcheck